dimitri/pgcopydb/docs/ref/pgcopydb_copy.rst

-     --index-jobs          Number of concurrent CREATE INDEX jobs to run --drop-if-exists      On the target database, clean-up from a previous run first --no-owner            Do not set ownership of objects to match the original database --skip-large-objects  Skip copying large objects (blobs)
+     --index-jobs          Number of concurrent CREATE INDEX jobs to run --drop-if-exists      On the target database, clean-up from a previous run first --no-owner            Do not set ownership of objects to match the original database --no-acl              Prevent restoration of access privileges (grant/revoke commands).
+     --no-comments         Do not output commands to restore comments --skip-large-objects  Skip copying large objects (blobs)
      --restart             Allow restarting when temp files exist already --resume              Allow resuming operations after a failure